-Root canals and tooth extractions are two procedures dentists can use to treat teeth that are damaged or infected in some way.
-And although comparing root canal vs. extraction can prove to be a difficult decision, learning more about both methods can help you choose.
+Root canals and tooth extractions are two procedures dental professionals can use to treat damaged or infected teeth.
+Although comparing root canal vs. extraction can prove to be a difficult decision, learning more about both methods can help you choose.

 Root Canal Vs. Extraction: Which Is Right For You?

-Sometimes your dentist simply can't save a tooth, and it needs to be removed.
-This may be the case if you have a very large cavity that compromises too much of your tooth's structure, making it too weak to repair.
-If your tooth has a severe fracture, extraction may be the best option here as well.
-A tooth with a crack that extends down below the gumline, explains the American Association of Endodontists (AAE), is a prime candidate for removal.
+Sometimes your dental professional can't save a tooth, and it needs to be removed.
+This may be the case if you have a large cavity that compromises too much of your tooth's structure, making it too weak to repair.
+If your tooth has a severe fracture, extraction may be the best option.
+A tooth with a crack that continues below the gumline explains is also a prime candidate for removal.

-Root canal treatment is fairly simple: After numbing the area, your dentist will make an opening in the affected tooth, then remove the diseased or dead pulp.
-Once the pulp has been removed, the pulp chambers will be carefully cleaned to make sure there're no bacteria left behind.
-The pulp chambers will then be filled with "gutta percha," a dental material that replaces your damaged pulp.
+Root canal treatment is relatively simple: After numbing the area, your dentist will make an opening in the affected tooth, then remove the diseased or dead pulp.
+Once the pulp has been removed, the pulp chambers will be carefully cleaned to ensure no bacteria are left behind.
+The pulp chambers will then be filled with "gutta-percha," a dental material that replaces your damaged pulp.
 A crown may be placed on top of the tooth to help restore its appearance and strength.
 Multiple visits are often required for your root canal, depending on your precise situation.

-If you ultimately need the tooth extracted, your dentist will first numb the area so you don't feel any discomfort during the procedure.
+If you need the tooth extracted, your dentist will numb the area, so you don't feel any discomfort during the procedure.
 Next, they'll use a lever-like appliance known as an elevator to loosen your tooth while it's still in its socket.
-Forceps will then be used to officially extract the tooth.
-You can expect to feel some pressure while this is happening, but nothing that takes away your overall comfort level.
+Forceps will then officially extract the tooth.
+You can expect to feel some pressure while this happens, but nothing that takes away your overall comfort level.

-After your tooth has been extracted, according to the American Dental Association (ADA), you'll bite on a piece of gauze for up to 45 minutes to clot the blood flow that naturally occurs.
-Light bleeding for about 24 hours after the procedure is normal, as well as a bit of facial swelling, but rest assured you can use ice packs to help reduce the inflammation.
-When eating again, stick to soft, cool foods that don't irritate your extraction site, and as you heal you can gradually get back to your regular diet.
+After your tooth is extracted, you'll bite on a piece of gauze for up to 45 minutes to clot the blood flow that naturally occurs.
+Light bleeding for about 24 hours after the procedure is normal and a bit of facial swelling, but ice packs can help reduce the inflammation.
+When eating again, stick to soft, cool foods that don't irritate your extraction site, and as you heal, you can gradually get back to your regular diet.

-In general, it can take at least two weeks for the extraction site to heal, during which time you should brush gently with your Colgate® 360® Toothbrush to avoid further irritation.
+In general, it can take at least two weeks for the extraction site to heal, during which time you should gently brush your teeth to avoid further irritation.